Please click one of the links below for more information on our charitable funds:

 - Outwood Primary School

 - Voluntary Services

 - SURF - Spinal Unit Recreational Fund.

 Some of the items of expenditure can be small, others can be large.
-Oveer the past twelve months, the charity has funded numerous purchases including the following:
+The charity has funded numerous purchases which have recently included the following:

 Making a donation is really easy to do and really does help provide improved patient care.

 - Logging onto our Just Giving website: http://www.justgiving.com/midyorkshospital